GAIA-UNIL/G2S/README.md

 A repository-wide review snapshot is available in `CODE_REVIEW_REPORT.md`.

+## Local binary data files

+`DataImage` `.bgrid` files are an internal, local binary format.
+They are intended to be written and read by the same G2S build on the same machine/environment, for temporary or local reuse only.
+They are not a portable exchange format, not a long-term archival format, and are not expected to be transferred between machines, architectures, compiler configurations, or G2S versions.

+Because this format uses native in-memory sizes and encodings, compatibility across 32/64-bit systems, endian differences, enum layout changes, or future binary layout changes is intentionally not guaranteed.
+If `.bgrid` files need to become shareable, durable, or cross-version data, the format should first be replaced or wrapped with an explicit versioned wire format using fixed-width fields, a magic/version header, declared endian policy, payload length validation, and integrity checks.

 ## Build note

 `make` in `build/Makefile` checks whether `include/zmq.hpp` exists.
 If missing, it auto-downloads `zmq.hpp` from `cppzmq` using `curl` (preferred), then `wget`, then `python`.

 For Python wheels, `zmq.h` must also be available.
 The Python build first tries `pyzmq` include paths (PEP 517 isolated builds), then system include paths.
 If not found, install ZeroMQ development headers (for example `libzmq3-dev` on Debian/Ubuntu or `zeromq-devel` on RHEL/Fedora).

+Some build and packaging helpers fetch third-party source files from upstream default branches, including `cppzmq`'s `zmq.hpp` and JsonCpp for Python packaging.
+This is an accepted project tradeoff: if an upstream change breaks the build, the local build scripts or package inputs must be updated at that time.
+For fully reproducible or audited release builds, use pinned package-manager dependencies or a reviewed local dependency snapshot.

+## Startup version check

+When G2S is built with `WITH_VERSION_CONTROL`, the server checks the configured Git remote at startup and prints a message if a newer version appears to be available.
+This is an optional convenience feature for trusted local or institutional networks, not a security boundary and not a required startup dependency.

+For untrusted, restricted, offline, or privacy-sensitive deployments, build without `WITH_VERSION_CONTROL`.
+If this check ever needs to run safely across untrusted networks, it should first be made explicitly opt-in at runtime and hardened with HTTPS-only URL validation, timeouts, quiet failure handling, and remote host validation.

 ## Server job launch policy